hande-qmc/hande-www/index.rst

-HANDE contains highly scalable implementations of the full configuration interaction quantum Monte Carlo [1]_ and coupled cluster Monte Carlo [2]_ methods including the initiator approximation [3]_ and semi-stochastic approach [4]_, as well as the density matrix quantum Monte Carlo method [5]_.
+HANDE contains highly scalable implementations of the full configuration interaction quantum Monte Carlo [1]_ and coupled cluster Monte Carlo [2]_ methods including the initiator approximation [3]_ and semi-stochastic approach [4]_, as well as the density matrix quantum Monte Carlo method [5]_ and unitary coupled cluster Monte Carlo algorithms [6]_.
 HANDE can treat a variety of quantum systems, including molecular systems (via integrals obtained from a quantum chemistry package) and the uniform electron gas as well as the Hubbard and Heisenberg models.

-HANDE version 1.5 can be obtained from https://github.com/hande-qmc/hande.
+HANDE version 1.6 can be obtained from https://github.com/hande-qmc/hande.

+There is a HANDE users mailing list where you can ask questions and get announcements of releases.
+See https://groups.google.com/g/hande-user where you can view any posts and sign up.

-For any questions on using and/or developing HANDE, please contact Alex in the first instance:
+For any questions on using and/or developing HANDE, please contact the mailing list or Alex:

 | Alex Thom, ajwt3@cam.ac.uk